Robot Ethics

 - [In review.]
 Laban, G., Spitale, M., Axelsson, M., Abbasi, N.I., Gunes, H. (2025).
 Critical Insights about Robots for Mental Wellbeing.
 (17 pages). [arXiv]

-- [In print.]
-Axelsson, M. & L. L. Sikau (2025).
+- Axelsson, M., & Sikau, L. L. (2025, November).
 Choreographing Trash Cans: On Speculative Futures of Weak Robots in Public Spaces.
-(4 pages). [arXiv]
+In Proceedings of the 38th International BCS Human-Computer Interaction Conference (pp. 309-313). [arXiv] [Publisher]

-- [In print.]
-Axelsson, M. (2025).
+- Axelsson, M. (2025, November).
 Speculative Design of Equitable Robotics: Queer Fictions and Futures.
-(4 pages). [arXiv]
+In Proceedings of the 38th International BCS Human-Computer Interaction Conference (pp. 304-308). [arXiv] [Publisher]

 - Axelsson, M., Cheong, J., Nyrup, R., Gunes, H. (2025).
 Who Owns The Robot?: Four Ethical and Socio-technical Questions about Wellbeing Robots in the Real World through Community Engagement.
 In Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society (Vol. 8, No. 1, pp. 249-264). [arXiv] [Publisher]